muhep06/miniddns/README.md

 ## Getting Started

-*This Dynamic DDNS Update Client only for NameCheap*
+*This Dynamic DDNS Update Client only for NameCheap Domains*

 This library is created to update your NameCheap DDNS Domains with your ESP8266.